-Owner: Planning Section Chief Date: Time: Roles below w vill attend only if de esignated and availa ble Attendees: u g area area ☐ Incident Commander: □ Pla anning Section Chief: ☐ Deputy Incident Commander: gistics Section Chief: Operations Section Chief: nance/Admin.
-Section Ch nief: ☐ Planning Section Chief: ☐ Liaison Officer: fety Officer: her: ☐ Information Officer: □ Oti Summary: The objectives of this meeting are to Finalize an Incident Action Pla strategies outlined from the previo Schedule and prepare for the Open n with the necessary ous command meetings jectives, tactics, and Resources: IAP Checklist (A 4) and all associated I CS forms Agenda Items: ☐ Review Incident Action Plan forms s (ICS 202, 207, 209, 21 5 , and 215A). ☐ Review Command's incident object ctives, priorities, decisio ns, and direction. ☐ Provide briefing on current situation on, resources at risk, we ather forecast, and incide nt projections. ☐ Operations Section Chief provides ☐ Current operations. ☐ An overview on the propos commitment, contingencies, or ed plan including stra ☐ Review the proposed plan to ensemet. ure that Command dire ection, priorities, and oper rational objectives are ☐ Delegate assignments and dead development. lines to appropriate sta ff members to assure tim nely and effective IAP Key Points: Ensure that the meeting is docu umented / recorded.
-(Utilize the back side of this s page.)
-Review IAP Checklist (A4) to ensure that all critical materials have been accounted for in the IAP. for in the IAP.
-Planning Section Chief brings me eting to order, cover gro ound rules, and review age enda.
-Planning Section Chief requests t acit Command approva l of the plan as presented Planning Section Chief reviews and validates responsibility for any open actions and management objectives.
-Planning Section Chief conducts and commitment to the proposed d and General Staff to sol icit their final input
+Owner: Planning Section Chief Date: Time: Roles below will attend only if designated and available Attendees: m accord om y ii dooigiidto a and avanable ☐ Incident Commander: ☐ Planning Sec ction Chief: ☐ Deputy Incident Commander: ☐ Logistics Se ction Chief: ☐ Operations Section Chief: nin.
+Section Chief: ☐ Planning Section Chief: ☐ Safety Office r: ☐ Liaison Officer: ☐ Information Officer: ☐ Other: Summary: The objectives of this meeting are to n with the nece eetings. sed on the objectives, tactics, and Resources: IAP Checklist (A Agenda Items: • ☐ Review Incident Action Plan forms s (ICS 202, 207, 209, 215 , and 21 5 5A). ☐ Review Command's incident obje ctives, priorities, decisions, and dir ection. ☐ Provide briefing on current situation on, resources at risk, weather fored cast, and incident projections. ☐ Operations Section Chief provides ☐ Current operations. s briefing on: sed plan includir ng strategy, tacti cs or work assignments, resource rities, and operational objectives are Delegate assignments and deadlines to appropriate staff members to assure timely and effective IAP development.
+Key Points: Ensure that the meeting is doc umented / recor ded.
+(Utilize the I back side of this page.)
+Review IAP Checklist (A4) to ens sure that all critica al materials have b peen accounted for in the IAP.
+Planning Section Chief brings meeting to order, cover ground rules, and review agenda.
+Planning Section Chief requests to tacit Command a pproval of the pla n as presented.
+Planning Section Chief reviews and validates responsibility for any open actions and management objectives. open actions and management Planning Section Chief conducts round table of Command and General Staff to solicit their final input and commitment to the proposed plan.